Saginaw Chippewa Tribal National Pow Wow 2014

-Visit the Saginaw Chippewa Indian Reservation the first weekend in August to experience native traditions in a natural setting with authentic foods, arts and crafts, dancing and storytelling.
+Visit the Saginaw Chippewa Indian Reservation to experience native traditions in a natural setting with authentic foods, arts and crafts, dancing and storytelling.
 Enjoy and learn about history that is stored away in the center of Michigan.
 Eagle feathers, handmade regalia and fry bread are just a few of the items that will be on hand on the Saginaw Chippewa Tribe’s Reservation.

 For over 20 years, the annual Saginaw Chippewa Tribal Pow Wow has offered visitors the opportunity to observe and experience traditional Native American dress, dancing, drumming, chanting, cuisine, and crafts.
 Pow Wows have evolved from intimate tribal gatherings to public celebrations focused on culturally rich events.